gautam-in/shopping-cart-assignment/README.md

 yarn install
 yarn start
 ```
-## To run the application please go to the shopping-cart-app folder
+## To run the application please go to the client
 In the project directory, rename the file .env.example to .env then you can run:

 ```